Barbecue sandwich

-A barbecue sandwich is a sandwich that is typically prepared with barbecued meats.
+A barbecue sandwich is a sandwich that is commonly prepared with barbecued meats. and typically served on a bun or Texas toast.
 Several types of meats are used to prepare barbecue sandwiches.
 Some varieties use cooked meats that are not barbecued, but include barbecue sauce.
 Many variations, including regional variations, exist, along with diverse types of cooking styles, preparations and ingredients.

 Types

-A plethora of meats and preparation styles for barbecue sandwiches exist.
+Barbecue sandwiches use many different meats and preparation styles.
 Meats may be sliced, chopped or pulled, and various types are used, such as pork, pulled pork, pork shoulder, beef, beef brisket, chicken, sausage, pork ribs and turkey.
 Some versions use slow-smoked meats.
 Barbecue sandwiches typically have barbecue sauce included in their preparation, either when the meat is cooked, as a sauce within a sandwich, or both.
 Some meats may be seasoned with a spice rub.
-Some barbecue sandwiches may use cooked meats that are not barbecued, but include a barbecue sauce.
+Some barbecue sandwiches may use cooked meats that are not barbecued but include a barbecue sauce.
 Coleslaw is sometimes served with barbecue sandwiches, either on the sandwich itself or as a side dish.
 Sometimes sautéed vegetables such as onion and garlic are also used.
 Some versions prepared with beef brisket include both lean and fatty portions from the cut of beef to enhance their flavor.
 Pre-packaged barbecue sandwiches are also manufactured.

-Breads used in the preparation of barbecue sandwiches include white bread, hamburger buns, whole wheat bread and even rye bread.
+Breads used in the preparation of barbecue sandwiches typically include white bread, buns, whole wheat bread, or Texas toast.
 The bread can help to prevent the meat from drying and to retain its temperature.